Pierre-Sassoulas/code-golf-bagnon-sort/question.stack.md

 API:

 - Moving something can fail if the slot does not accept this type of object.
-- Moving something to a slot where another item exists invert item position and it can fail if one of the slots does not accept these types of items.
+- Moving something to a slot where another item exists invert item position, and it can fail if one of the slots does not accept these types of items.
 - Moving an item that can be stacked from a slot A to slot B where the same object exists, makes the stack in slot B bigger, and every item that overflow goes into slot